 If a male with X-linked disorders is able to reproduce, he will pass the defective gene to all of his daughters who will be carriers.
 A male cannot pass an X-linked gene to his sons because males always pass their Y chromosome instead of their X chromosome to male offspring.

-Investigators have determined that ATR-X syndrome occurs due to disruption or changes (mutations) to the X-linked nuclear protein (XNP) gene located on the long arm (q) of the X chromosome (Xq13.3).
+ATR-X syndrome occurs due to disruption or changes (mutations) to the ATRX gene located on the long arm (q) of the X chromosome (Xq13.3).
 Chromosomes, which are present in the nucleus of human cells, carry the genetic information for each individual.
 Pairs of human chromosomes are numbered from 1 through 22, and an additional 23rd pair of sex chromosomes which include one X and one Y chromosome in males and two X chromosomes in females.
 Each chromosome has a short arm designated “p” and a long arm designated “q”.
 Chromosomes are further sub-divided into many bands that are numbered.
 For example, “chromosome Xq13.3” refers to band 13.3 on the long arm of the X chromosome.
 The numbered bands specify the location of the hundreds of genes that are present on each chromosome.

-Females who carry the mutated XNP gene are intellectually normal and do not have clinical symptoms because of a process known as marked skewing of X chromosome inactivation.
+Females who carry the mutated ATRX gene are intellectually normal and do not have clinical symptoms because of a process known as marked skewing of X chromosome inactivation.
 In this process, early during fetal development, one of a female’s two X chromosomes is inactivated.
-The X chromosome carrying the mutated XNP gene is always inactivated (preferential inactivation).
+The X chromosome carrying the mutated ATRX gene is always inactivated (preferential inactivation).

 ATR-X syndrome affects males.
-Female carriers of the mutated gene do not develop symptoms.
-According to the medical literature more than 200 cases have been reported to laboratories conducting molecular genetic testing.
+More than 200 cases have been reported to laboratories conducting molecular genetic testing.
 However, because this disorder is underdiagnosed it is difficult to determine its true frequency in the general population.
+Female carriers of the mutated gene do not usually develop symptoms.

 The treatment of ATR-X syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, dental specialists, speech pathologists, eye specialists, and specialists in treating skeletal disorders (orthopedists), and other healthcare professionals may need to systematically and comprehensively plan an affected child’s treatment.